1905 Ambartsumian: Orbit and classification

 Ambartsumian orbits the Sun in the inner main-belt at a distance of 1.9–2.6 AU once every 3 years and 4 months (1,211 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 3° with respect to the ecliptic.
 It was first identified as at Simeiz Observatory in 1932, extending the body's observation arc by 40 years prior to its official discovery observation.

 Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Ambartsumian measures 8.0 kilometers in diameter and its surface has an albedo of 0.23.
 When using a generic diameter-to-magnitude conversion, it has a diameter of 7–17 kilometers, based on an absolute magnitude of 12.8 and an albedo in the range of 0.05–0.25, which accounts for both the brighter stony as well as for the darker carbonaceous spectral types.
-As of 2017, Ambartsumians composition, rotation period and shape remain unknown.
+As of 2017, Ambartsumian's composition, rotation period and shape remain unknown.